sujonmia019/smsbd-laravel/README.md

   All gateway credentials, URLs, and sender IDs are configurable via `config/laravel-sms.php`.

 - **Error Handling**
-  Exceptions thrown on missing credentials or failed response
+  Exceptions thrown on missing credentials or failed response.

 - **Composer Installable**
   Package can be installed via Composer and integrated seamlessly with Laravel.